Your breath has an interesting ability to provide clues to your overall health.

-High ketones levels often cause bad breath.
-One of the ketones, acetone (also the chemical found in nail polish) can cause a nail polish-like odor on your breath.
+High ketone levels often cause bad breath.
+One of the ketones, acetone (a chemical found in nail polish), can cause your breath to smell like nail polish.

-When ketones rise to unsafe levels, you’re at risk of a dangerous condition called diabetic ketoacidosis (DKA).
+When ketones rise to unsafe levels, your chances for diabetic ketoacidosis (DKA) increase.
 Symptoms of DKA include: